indykiss/DataStructures-Algos/Topics/Search.md

 Cons: Generally takes more memory than the depth-first search, since we are looking at all the nodes.
 Breadth and all.

+Breadth first search uses a queue to track the children that have already been looked at.

 ## Depth-first search (also called depth-first traversal)